maddhruv/playwright-cypress-vite/README.md

 | Documentation | ⚠️ [Difficult to understand docs](https://playwright.dev/docs/intro) | ✅ [Easier docs](https://docs.cypress.io/guides/overview/why-cypress) |
 | Speed | ✅ Very fast as compared since can run parallel | 🛑 Overall a slow experience with multiple tests |
 | Flakyness | ✅ Better support to handle flakyness with waitUntil and retries | ⚠️ Multiple reporting of cypress flakyness with frameworks |

+## Compare by running Playwright and Cypress

+This repo contains a vite app, you can compare both playwright and cypress tests by running the following scripts and evaluating the time differences: `npm run test:playwright` and `npm run test:cypress`.
+You can clearly see some difference in the time taken to run both the tests, even with only test suite to be run.
+With multiple tests running in parallel, playwright will have an upper hand with speed and performance.